 Benefits Of Buying A Home Versus Renting

-One of the greatest benefits of buying a home and paying your monthly mortgage payments versus renting a home is that paying your monthly mortgage payments will pay down the principal on your mortgage loan balance.
+One of the greatest benefits of buying a home and paying monthly mortgage payments versus renting a home is that paying monthly mortgage payments will pay down the principal on the mortgage loan balance.

-Here is the main key points of buying versus renting a home:
+Here are the main key points of buying versus renting a home:

-- When you are renting an are paying your monthly rental payments, that is just an expense and you will never see that payment again.
+- That is just an expense and renters will never see that payment again

-- Paying your monthly rental payments, none of that is an investment and you will never see that again.
+- Paying monthly rental payments, none of that is an investment and renters will never see that again

 Case Scenario On Home Purchase